Revolution Summer (music): Political activism

-Fruition
+Music

 Revolution Summer was led by bands associated with Dischord Records.
 According to the Dischord website: "The violence and nihilism that had become identified with punk rock, largely by the media, had begun to take hold in DC and many of the older punks suddenly found themselves repelled and discouraged by their hometown scene," leading to "a time of redefinition."
 During these years, a new wave of bands started to form, including Rites of Spring, Lunchmeat (later to become Soulside), Gray Matter, Mission Impossible (with Dave Grohl who later joined Scream), Dag Nasty (formed by Brian Baker of Minor Threat with Colin Sears and Roger Marbury of Bloody Mannequin Orchestra and Shawn Brown later in Swiz), Beefeater, Fire Party (featuring Pickering) and Embrace (with Ian MacKaye and members of the Faith).

 The idea of "revolution" in the DC punk scene had been sparked in 1984 around the time Bloody Mannequin Orchestra (BMO) released their debut LP titled Roadmap to Revolution on WGNS, a label started by Geoff Turner (Gray Matter) and Colin Sears (BMO, later Dag Nasty).
 In a review of the LP for MRR, Ruth Schwartz wrote that the unique "hard-edged" and "art-damaged" music utilized different instruments and styles, and featured "eclectic lyrics that parody soldiers, heads of state, and people that think they're cool."
 Rites of Spring, described as the band that "more than led the change," challenged the "macho posturing that had become so prevalent within the punk scene at that point" and defied musical and stylistic rules.
 Journalist Steve Huey wrote that while Rites of Spring "strayed from hardcore's typically external concerns of the time – namely, social and political dissent – their musical attack was no less blistering, and in fact a good deal more challenging and nuanced than the average three-chord speed-blur", a sound that, according to Huey, mapped out "a new direction for hardcore that built on the innovations" brought by Hüsker Dü's Zen Arcade.
 Some other bands took inspiration from a broader range of genres such as funk (in the case of Beefeater) and 1960s pop (such as the example of Gray Matter).